-The English Extension course aims to encourage in students an ability to analyse and appreciate literature, to enhance the language skills of academically orientated students and to prepare students for successful study in QCAA or IB English in Years 11 and 12.
+The English Extension course aims to encourage in students an ability to analyse and appreciate literature, to enhance the language skills of academically orientated students and to prepare students for successful study in QCAA or IB Language and Literature in Year 11 and 12.
 The focus of this course is the development of the ability to analyse texts in detail and the writing of imaginative texts.
-We seek to nurture in students a love of literature and the ways in which literary texts explore and enrich human experience.
+We seek to nurture a love of literature and the ways in which literary texts explore and enrich human experiences.

 Students will be studying set texts in the areas of poetry, prose, and plays.
-They will be analysing alternate texts to those studied in the Year 10 English course.
+They will be analysing alternative texts to those studied in the Year 10 English course.
 The type and conditions of the assessment will be increasingly complex; consequently, students will be extended beyond those in a Year 10 English course.